resuminator/docs/docs/user-guide/create-page.md

 ### Custom Sections

 This option allows you to add additional sections to your resume, that highlight any miscellaneous achievements, references, extra curricular activities or any social/volunteering associations.

 You can click on the **Create new section** button which would give you a popup to add the details about the section you intend to add.

 Additionally you can also add the time period, and a short or a long description about this new section through three subsections provided in the popup.

 ![Create a new custom section](/doc_img/create_new_section.png)

 ## Resume Preview

-This section allows you to see a live preview of your resume based on the details filled, and also gives you the option to drag and drop sections of the resume to make any changes to the layout.
+This section allows you to see a live preview of your resume based on the details filled.
+It also gives you the option to drag and drop sections of the resume to make any changes to the layout.

 ![Drag and Drop in Resume Preview](/gifs/drag_drop.gif)